How much is your car worth?

 To provide maximum traction and stability on all roads, All-Wheel Drive is standard on the A8.
 But it costs extra on the 300.

 A passive infrared night vision system optional on the A8 helps the driver to more easily detect people, animals or other objects in front of the vehicle at night.
-Using an infrared camera to detect heat, the system then displays the image on a monitor in the dashboard.
+Using an infrared camera to detect heat, the system then displays the image on a monitor in the dashboard and even aims one of the vehicle’s headlights in the direction of the person or object.
 The 300 doesn’t offer a night vision system.

 The A8 offers an optional Top View Camera System to allow the driver to see objects all around the vehicle on a screen.
 The 300 only offers a rear monitor and front and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the sides.

-Both the A8 and the 300 have standard driver and passenger frontal airbags, height adjustable front shoulder belts, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, rearview cameras, available lane departure warning systems, blind spot warning systems and rear cross-path warning.
+Both the A8 and the 300 have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, height adjustable front shoulder belts, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, rearview cameras, available lane departure warning systems, blind spot warning systems and rear cross-path warning.

 The A8 comes with a full 4-year/50,000-mile basic warranty, which covers the entire car and includes 24-hour roadside assistance.
 The 300’s 3-year/36,000-mile basic warranty expires 1 year and 14,000 miles sooner.